chevcast/hearthpal-tracker/README.md

 > NOTE: This application is in beta.
 If you encounter any trouble with it please come back and leave an issue in our [issue tracker](https://github.com/hearthpal/hearthpal-tracker/issues).
 If you're a savvy node developer then you're also welcome to submit [pull requests](https://github.com/hearthpal/hearthpal-tracker/pulls).

+> I'm especially looking for people to test on Windows.
+I'm on a Macbook Pro myself and have not tested this on Windows at all.
+It is designed to work with Windows but there may be bugs in need of being ironed out.

 ## Installers

 > Coming soon...